 DIN 45500 T3 (1975):Heimstudio-Technik (Hi-Fi); Minderstanforderungen an Schallplatten-Abspielgeräte (Hi-Fi technics; requirements for disk record reproducing requirements)

-maximum/Rumble ratio more than 35dB unweighted and 55dB weighted (in addition to
+flutter ±0.2% maximum/Rumble ratio more than 35dB unweighted and 55dB weighted

-rumble IEC specified reference signal-to-hum ratio more than 50dB at reference
+(in addition to rumble IEC specified reference signal-to-hum ratio more than

 maximum braking force (resilience=Rückstellkraft) 7.5mN（0.75p) measured

-vertical direction.
-Further mentioning: rated output voltage of velocity
+than that for vertical direction.
+Further mentioning: rated output voltage of

-In case of displacement=amplitude sensitive pick-ups such as piezoelectric
+2mV/cm/s as per IEC).
+In case of displacement=amplitude sensitive pick-ups

 This IEC specified separation of R from L and L from R respectively and made note: Separation and crosstalk are equivalent only if there is no unbalance output between R/L. In IEC98-1987: Separation precedes crosstalk because separation is independent of channel sensitivity.
 Hence playing back test record with R or L signal alternatively, the separation of channel L from channel R: 20log(L output voltage from L channel signal divided by L leakage voltage from R channel signal), the separation of channel R channel from channel L: 20log(R output voltage from R channel signal divided by R leakage voltage from L channel signal).
 And indicate smaller value of measured channel separations at 1kHz.

 My note about the sensitivity of cartridge: The velocity of groove modulation is usually expressed as peak cm/s while output voltage is conventionally shown as mVrms in accordance with the indication of millivoltmeter.
-Relative output in this DIN (5 to 15mVrms for peak velocity 10cm/s) is equivalent to sensitivity in IEC expression (channel sensitivity 0.7 to 2mV/cm/s where output mV and velocity cm/s are both either effective [rms] or peak values).
+Relative output in this DIN (5 to 15mVrms for peak velocity 10cm/s) is equivalent to sensitivity in IEC expression (sensitivity 0.7 to 2mV/cm/s where output mV and velocity cm/s are both either effective [rms] or peak values).
 DIN45500 &45539 about cartridge output were often misused and outputs were expressed incorrectly as "mV/cm/s or mVs/cm" while original DIN indicated relative output in mVrms for peak recorded velocity.
-IEC 60581-3 was based on DIN, but maybe IEC people became aware of such misuse in practice so that they made remark: "output mV and velocity cm/s are both either effective [rms] or peak values" when expressing output in mV/cm/s.
-I will never know this fact unless I notice the difference of specific output numbers as described in DIN and IEC.
+IEC 60581-3 was based on DIN, but maybe IEC people became aware of such misuse as simple division of rms by peak.
+I could never know this fact unless I noticed the difference of specific output numbers as described in DIN and IEC.
 See also the English part of "frequency record" (output test of 4 monaural cartridges).
 In German text, peak velocity is marked with symbol v^ while effective velocity is marked with veff.
 Accordingly all the velocities (cm/s) quoted hereunder shall mean peak values if not specified.

 50Hz Power Supply (Mains)